majastanislawska/pick/README.md

 Same considerations regrding queuing and delay as for `gcode/script` apply.

-## Miscelanous
+## Miscellaneous

-* Overal brightness of Neopixel strip is configurable.
+* Overall brightness of Neopixel strip is configurable.
 * Errors in gcode responses are more pronounced and easier to parse:
 `Error:` instead of `!!`